utrescu/listIP/README.md

 ListIP
 =====================
-Go package to scan for an open port in network ranges.
+Go package to scan for an open port in network ranges or single IPs.

 * Which machines have the SSH server opened in my network?
+* Has 192.168.0.1 the port 80 opened?

 Install
 ---------------